 A new, international, collaborative project will investigate the potential of wetlands as a natural defence against rising sea-levels.
 The project will specifically look at the potential of this technique in the Chinese cities of Guangzhou and Shenzhen in the Pearl River Delta, which are ranked as first and ninth cities in the world in terms of annual losses due to flooding.
-This project, announced today, will be an international collaboration, bringing together expertise from research organisations in China and the Neatherlands, as well as a UK component led by the National Oceanography Centre (NOC).
+This project, announced today, will be an international collaboration, bringing together expertise from research organisations in China and the Netherlands, as well as a UK component led by the National Oceanography Centre (NOC) and including the University of Liverpool.